 To avert the danger permanently, the authorities are planning to build a larger protective dam and a new drainage system, in which RWE should participate financially, as Saúl Luciano Lliuya demands in his lawsuit.
 At the moment, an early warning system is also being installed at the lake to warn the population in case of danger and evacuate parts of the city.

 RWE opencast coal mine

 RWE describes itself as the largest single CO2 emitter in Europe.
-According to a 2014 study by the Carbon Majors project, the company is responsible for around half a percent of all greenhouse gas emissions released worldwide since the beginning of industrialization.
+According to a study of 2014 by the Carbon Majors project, the company is responsible for around half a percent of all greenhouse gas emissions released worldwide since the beginning of industrialization.
 RWE still burns coal today, especially lignite, and continues to fuel the climate crisis.

 Even though RWE is just one polluter among many, Saúl Luciano Lliuya advocates that major emitters like RWE pay for damages and risks caused by their business model.
 In RWE's case, the issue is the construction of a protective dam to protect over 50,000 people in Huaraz from an impending flood disaster.

 Eight years ago, the Peruvian mountain guide and small farmer Saúl Luciano Lliuya filed his civil lawsuit against RWE at the regional court in Essen in Germany.
 What began back then has now become one of the world's most recognised precedents for the question of whether individual major emitters must pay for protection against climate risks.read more

 More than a year after the court visit to the Andean city of Huaraz, the expert report on the flood risk and the impact on the property of the plaintiff Saúl Luciano Lliuya has finally been released.
 A court-appointed expert prepared the comprehensive document, spanning more than 200 pages, which forms the basis for the next steps in the climate lawsuit of the Peruvian mountain guide against the energy company RWE.read more